![]() |

 1) Promote the competency, numbers, and staff levels of nursing personnel appropriate to meet the rehabilitation and complex needs of the persons served;

-2) Identify and implement a nursing program and structure such that the persons served will receive coordinated services;
+2) Identify and implement a nursing program and structure to ensure that the persons served will receive coordinated services;

 3) Provide ongoing monitoring of compliance with nursing standards in practice and documentation; and